davidmcclure/cleanconfig/README.md

 Inherit from `SimpleConfig` and provide:

-- `slug` - A string used to automatically build file paths and ENV variables.
+- `name` - A string used to automatically build file paths and ENV variables.
 For example, if this is `myproject`, then SimpleConfig will assume that all config files for this class will be called `myproject.yml`.

 - `config_dirs` - A list of directories where SimpleConfig will looks for config files, from lowest to highest priority.